pshah116/Electronics-R-US/README.md

 ## Executive Summary

 •	**From 2019 to 2022 total sales exceeded $28.1M, with 108K total orders and average order value (AOV) of $260.06**.
-Average yearly sales revenue was $7M, and average total orders per year was 27K. **2020 was the strongest year for revenue with +$10M in sales** and had the highest AOV at $300.16. **2021 had the highest order count at 35,858**. **August 2020 had the best YoY monthly performance with a 214% increase in revenue**.
+Average yearly sales revenue was $7M, and average total orders per year was 27K. **2020 was the strongest year for revenue and AOV** with +$10M in sales and AOV of 300.16. **2021 had the highest order count at 35,858**. **August 2020 had the best YoY monthly performance with a 214% increase in revenue**.

 •	2020 was the best performing year for the company which saw a **162%** increase in YoY sales revenue, **31%** increase in AOV and **101%** increase in order count.
 Since then, the company has declined in sales, average order value and total orders.